Dievesa/ize-compose/README.md

 2. Download the latest `rupertwriter.bin` file.
 3. Open the device case and disconnect the keyboard cable connected behind the display.
 4. Flash the `.bin` file using an ESP32 Web Flasher tool or your device's existing OTA feature.
+Technical Note: Due to the 2.15MB firmware size required for the typography engine, this version utilizes a huge_app partition.
+OTA/SD internal updates are restricted by physical memory capacity; please use the Web Flasher or Serial for firmware management.

 🌐 Web Server Connection
 Search for and connect to the Wi-Fi network named Rupertwriter (Password: 00009888).